Moto Edge Plus

 The Moto Edge Plus has a 25 MP front camera with Quad Pixel technology like the main camera.
 It sets 6.2MP images by default.

 My isolation haircut doesn’t make me the best subject, but I think the camera is solid.
 Images from it are vivid, clear, and sharp.
-The photo shares an oversaturated look from other cameras, but I don’t think that’s a problem for selfies.
-My skin tone doesn’t glow, but there’s still a bit of warmth here.
+The photo kinda has this over saturated look, kinda like from other cameras but i dont think it is a real issue for selfies, really.
+My skin tone doesn’t glow a whole lot, but there is still a bit of warmth, more like in a subtle manner.

 However, you will need reasonable lighting to get the most out of the camera.
 Even with the pixel pitch effect, the front camera can’t avoid a grainy look in dim indoor lighting, never mind a dark environment.
 There’s no Night Mode, or anything like that, to improve quality in limited light.